The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 Here are some homepage areas that should be a part of your website personalization strategy:

-4. Navigation Tab: Sites with a dropdown navigation menu that show the relevant product or content recommendations to targeted customer personas can also be considered.
-Evergage is a good example to quote here.
+- Navigation Tab: Sites with a dropdown navigation menu that show the relevant product or content recommendations to targeted customer personas can also be considered.

-Second on the list of pages that must be a part of your website personalization strategy are product pages.
-Here, you can attract customers by showing them products similar to the one visitors have bought in the past or are likely to have interest in, as they are related products or frequently bought together.
+Second, on the list of pages that must be a part of your website personalization strategy are product pages.
+Here, you can attract customers by showing them products similar to the ones they have bought in the past or are likely to have interest in, as they are related products or frequently bought together.
 For instance, when you’re browsing through iPhones on Amazon, you’d often see multiple recommendations listed just below a product’s details.
 Something like this.

 This serves two purposes – you not only provide easy product recommendations to customers (related to the product they’re currently checking out) but also compel them to check out other similar products.

 In most cases, when a visitor searches for a particular product or service using the onsite search button, they’re shown a myriad of results.
 Visitors have to navigate through these populated results to find what they want.
 Adding a personalized touch to this webpage element can make a lot of difference in terms of conversions.

 With personalization in position, you can dynamically display relevant products to customers based on their profile and behavior on the site.
 This will not only generate unique search results for each user but also help them find their product(s) quicker than usual.

 This is again an obvious page to personalize, yet often ignored.
 Each time a visitor lands on a no search results page, they’re shown a templatized message quoting “No Results Found.”
 This typically frustrates a visitor, causing them to abandon your site and move to a competitor.
 Adding some product recommendations on this very page on the basis of visitor’s browsing history can keep them engaged on your platform, browse through other products, and make a purchase.